DanielBilxes/AirLight/README.md

 We considered different types of references:
 Direct competitors: Air quality applications such as Aire Santiago, AirVisual, and Aire Temuco.
 Data platforms: Services recognized for their clear way of displaying environmental and health information.
-User experience references: Applications known for their modern, accessible, and minimalistic design, which inspired the aesthetic and usability of our solution.
+User experience references: Applications known for their ***modern, accessible, and minimalistic design***, which inspired the aesthetic and usability of our solution.

 ![value_canvas](./01-context/Benchmark.png)